FreeRangeLobster/Fishtank/README.md

 ## Description

+More description should come here

 This application is a remote fishtank controller.
 It was developed on a raspberry pi b+ using WEbio framework which is a great approach to the internet of things.

 ## To Do

-* Auto/manual buttons.
+* Auto/manual buttons .
-* Txt with configuration parameters
+* Txt with configuration parameters.
 * Test sensor
 * Finish wiki
 * Release project V0 Index.html